carpentries-incubator/fair-explainable-ml/episodes/8-releasing-a-model.md

 model = MyModel(config=config)
 ```

 We can then write a function to save out the model.
 We'll need both the model weights and the model's configuration (hyperparameter settings).
-We'll saving the configurations as a json since a key/value format is convenient here.
+We'll save the configurations as a json since a key/value format is convenient here.

 ```python
 import json